dtjohnso/wcbf/conference.markdown

 title: Annual Conference
 ---

-## 2017 Conference
+## Upcoming Conferences

-The 2017 WCBF Annual Conference will be held at [Meadowlands Baptist Church](http://www.meadowlandsbaptist.ca/) in Edmonton, AB on June 22--23, 2017.
+The 2017 WCBF Annual Conference will be held at [Moose Jaw Baptist Church](http://www.mjbaptist.com/) on June 22--23, 2017.
+In 2018, the conference will be held at [Meadowlands Baptist Church](http://www.meadowlandsbaptist.ca/) in Edmonton, AB.
 Further details will be posted here when they become available.
 The information below pertains to the 2016 meeting held in Calgary, AB.

 -------------